 There are four main types of cerebral palsy:

 Currently, there is no cure for cerebral palsy.
 But here at Cook Children's, we do offer the most advanced treatment and care available to help ensure that your child can overcome as many developmental challenges and hurdles as possible.
 Like you, our goal is to help them develop the skill necessary to achieve the best quality of life possible.

-You can learn more about cerebral palsy and its conditions, as well as how we treat them, here.
+Learn more about cerebral palsy and its conditions, as well as how we treat them.

 If your child has been diagnosed, you probably have lots of questions.
 We can help.
 If you would like to schedule an appointment, refer a patient or speak to our staff, please call our offices at 682-885-2500.